In the mid-eighties, Gregg Jefferies was on top of the world.

 Jefferies: It’s going to sound really strange but it was defense.
 When they moved me to first base I never had a problem catching the ball, never.
 But my arm was always somewhat wild, especially at third base.
 I had a strong arm but I just didn’t know where it was going (laughs).
 My hands were pretty small and I would throw over with one seam and two seams and I would literally be worried about defense.

 I went to St. Louis and Joe Torre goes, “Hey Gregg, would you care about playing first?”
 I said, ‘Absolutely not!’
-And it was almost like, Man, I can help the team and just relax and play.
+It was almost like, man, I can help the team and just relax and play.
 I know that sounds strange but I came from Kansas City and I hit around .290, but I think I led the league in errors at third base.
 I had Wally Joyner at first, one of the greatest defensive first baseman.
-So that played a toll and all of a sudden I go to St. Louis and it was like, Hey, I don’t have to worry about throwing.
+So that played a toll and all of a sudden I go to St. Louis and it was like, hey, I don’t have to worry about throwing.
 I can catch the ball, hit, run, and just do whatever.

 MMO: Did the pressure subside then after you were moved to first base?